Working From Home Policy

 - On-Site – any specific requirements for employees to be on-site for meetings, check-ins etc

-- Review of arrangement – how often the work from home arrangement will be reviewed to make sure it is suitable for all parties
+- Review of arrangement – how often the arrangement will be reviewed

 You have an obligation as an employer to ensure the health and safety of workers.
 This duty extends to work that they complete remotely or from home.

 What are some common challenges for employees working from home?

 - Lack of supervision – Most employees are used to checking in with their manager a few times a day.
 When everyone is working from home, those conversations may change from in-person catch-ups and afternoon meetings to Slack or Microsoft Teams messages.
 Some employees may need more or less supervision, so it’s important to plan for how your team will manage this when you’re scattered.

 - Productivity – Work from home productivity will be different from in-office work.
 It may be more efficient for some, but for others, capacity and output may shift until workers become more comfortable in their new environment.
 Be understanding that it’s challenging for anyone to work in a new environment.

 - Isolation – People are social, and part of having a strong company culture is that your employees enjoy spending time together.
 Create regular check-ins for your team, put the best technology for your team to work, and offer support when needed.

 - Distractions at home – Whether it’s kids, pets, tradesmen or a stack of laundry, there will be distractions.
 Remember that there are also distractions at the office, just of a different variety.